DavidKimDY/windows-98-mini-homepage/component.md

 - Manages z-index stacking and window positioning via context.

 ## WindowModal
-- Displays only the title and status bars of a window.
+- Displays the title bar, a blank white content area and the status bar.
 - Title bar shows an icon, label and three control buttons.
 - Status bar contains help text and a drag handle graphic.
 - Receives `title` and `onClose` props for dynamic use.